 If rupture is still unconfirmed, ultrasonography showing oligohydramnios (deficient amniotic fluid) provides further evidence suggesting rupture.
 Rarely, amniocentesis with instillation of dye is done to confirm rupture; dye detected in the vagina or on a tampon confirms rupture.

 When a woman’s membranes rupture, she should contact her physician immediately.
-About 80 to 90% of women with PROM at term and about 50% of women with PROM preterm go into labor spontaneously within 24 h; > 90% of women with PROM go into labor within 2 wk.
-The earlier the membranes rupture before 37 wk, the longer the delay between rupture and labor onset.
+About 80 to 90% of women with PROM at term ( ≥ 37 weeks) and about 50% of women with preterm PROM (< 37 weeks) go into labor spontaneously within 24 hours; > 90% of women with PROM go into labor within 2 weeks.
+The earlier the membranes rupture before 37 weeks, the longer the delay between rupture and labor onset.
 If membranes rupture at term but labor does not start within several hours, labor is typically induced to lower risk of maternal and fetal infection.

 Most women prefer hospital delivery, and most health care practitioners recommend it because unexpected maternal and fetal complications may occur during labor and delivery or postpartum, even in women without risk factors.
 About 30% of hospital deliveries involve an obstetric complication (eg, laceration, postpartum hemorrhage).
 Other complications include abruptio placentae, abnormal fetal heart rate pattern, shoulder dystocia, need for emergency cesarean delivery, and neonatal depression or abnormality.